rafantinel/cookway-app/README.md

 ### Routing Functions

-- index
-- show_profile
+- index - if the search form is submitted, returns a template with the searched professionals
+- show_profile - returns a template with the information about one profile
-- register
+- register - registers users
-- login
+- login - logs user in and start session
-- logout
+- logout - logs user out and clear session
-- update_user_data
-- dishes
-- handle_exception
+- update_user_data - returns a template where user can update or delete his profile or account data
+- dishes - returns a template with forms for adding, editing and deleting dishes and menus
+- handle_exception - basically handles an exception when user tries to upload a file too large

 ### Other Functions

-- get_db
+- get_db - gets database connection
-- run_db
-- login_required
-- allowed_file
-- validate_file
+- run_db - executes queries (returns an array of dictionaries if the application wants to select data)
+- login_required - login required decorator (some routes requires user to be logged in)
+- allowed_file - returns "True" if the file extension is .jpg, .jpeg, .bmt or .png
-- validate_fields
+- validate_fields - validates form submissions with regular expressions
-- validate_file
+- validate_file - validates and changes file name with a hash function
-- br_currency
+- br_currency - formats a float number to local currency style

 ### Cities and States API (IBGE)